MPhil degrees in International Relations

 The MPhil is normally studied over two years full-time, although it is possible to take the degree over up to four years on a part-time basis.

-Students commencing MLitt studies can discuss the possibility of transferring to an MPhil.
-This will be dependent upon achieving certain requirements relating to MLitt performance.
-Transfer also requires support from the Adviser of Studies and permission from the Head of School.
+The admissions pathway to the MPhil is through the MLitt qualification.
+MLitt students can discuss the possibility of transferring to an MPhil.
+This will be dependent upon achieving a mean of 15.5 on a 20 point scale across all taught elements in Year 1.
+The transfer also requires support from the Adviser of Studies, the availability of a suitable supervisor and permission from the Head of School.
 This discussion should take place after the results from Semester 1 are made available.

 Studies timeline

-- Students transferring to an MPhil will take the compulsory IR5601 Research Methods in International Relations module in first semester of their second year.
+• Students transferring to the MPhil will take the compulsory IR5601 Research Methods in International Relations module in the first semester of their second year.

 Further information about the MLitt programmes offered by the School is available in the Postgraduate Taught section.